 The proposed bill allows municipalities in Alaska to implement optional property tax exemptions for various types of residential properties.
-Specifically, it introduces provisions for the exemption or partial exemption of structures converted from short-term to long-term rental units, mobile home parks for up to ten years post-construction or renovation, and real property rented to low-income families, provided the rent does not exceed 30% of the area's median family income.
+Specifically, it introduces provisions for the exemption or partial exemption of structures converted from short-term to long-term rental units, mobile home parks for up to ten years post-construction or renovation, and real property rented to low-income families, provided that the rent does not exceed 30% of the family's income.
 Additionally, the bill permits exemptions for properties owned and occupied as a permanent residence by local residents and for residential properties owned by first-time homebuyers.

 Statutes affected: